-mechanism may or may not be operative.6 We do not presume that cumulative learning is always the key goal of HPE; sometimes, simply assessing treatment effects in a particular case or historical event, by means of a single discrete study, is highly valuable.
-For political scientists and economists, though, the accumulation of generalizable knowledge about mechanisms does often appear critical, so we take this as a central if sometimes implicit goal.
+they are certainly related.
+As many philosophers of science have underscored, mechanisms can be critical for generalizability.
+For example, knowing the mechanism that led cause X to produce effect Y in context A shapes expectations about whether we would expect a similar effect in context B, where the key mechanism may or may not be operative (Cartwright and Hardie 2012).
+We do not presume that cumulative learning is always the key goal of HPE; sometimes, assessing treatment effects in a particular case or historical event, by means of a single discrete study, is highly valuable.
+For political scientists and economists, though, the accumulation of generalizable knowledge about mechanisms does often appear critical, so we take this as a central, if sometimes implicit, goal.

 To the extent that cumulative learning is the-or an important-goal for HPE, key issues seem to revolve around (a) whether or to what extent any empirical method can aid the accumulation of knowledge about generalizability and mechanism; and (b) how well design-based methods for causal inference can do this, relative to other tools.
 Our goal in this chapter is to engage these questions.
 For (a), we highlight the general difficulties of assessing generalizability and mechanism, whatever the method.
-The challenge of cumulative learning about generalizability or mechanism is also not an obvious function of method, however.
-Sometimes, the seeming advantages of "selection-on-observables" types of methods can be only apparent.
+The challenge of cumulative learning about generalizability or mechanism is not an obvious function of method, however.
+Sometimes, the seeming advantages of "selection-on-observables" types of methods is only apparent.

 This takes us to (b).
 While there are important challenges to cumulative learning from design-based approaches, we highlight the useful, if necessarily limited, routes to generalizability and mechanism that can be-and increasingly have been-achieved using methods associated with the credibility revolution.
 We lay out several strategies for knowledge accumulation about generalizability and mechanism and show how they have or can be leveraged, implicitly or explicitly, in historical political economy.
 However, we also argue that greater explicit attention to these goals in the design and interpretation of studies would aid cumulative learning.
-We consider especially research on European colonialism and the global expansion of the West, including work on the slave trade, extractive institutions of forced labor, and the mode of colonial rule (e.g. indirect vs. direct), as well as related questions about the impacts of missionary activity, and we discuss work on internal migration and technological innovation.
+We consider especially research on European colonialism and the global expansion of the West, including work on the slave trade, extractive institutions of forced labor, and modes of colonial rule (e.g. indirect vs. direct), as well as related questions about the impacts of missionary activity.
 Across these different areas, scholars have addressed questions of generalizability by using related designs to examine similar questions in different contexts.
 The comparison of findings from related studies with similar treatments and different outcomes, or with variation in classes of a treatment variable, can also shed light on operative mechanisms.
 Moreover, the credible evidence base is critical for developing, disciplining and validating generalizable theory and thus can provide a route to knowledge accumulation.